-Information on survival from cancer for Aboriginal and Torres Strait Islander people is available for the 10 year period 2007-2016 and was provided only for NSW, Vic, Qld, WA and the NT [67].
-The observed survival for all cancers combined was 47%; this means that just under half of the people diagnosed with cancer had survived for five years after their diagnosis.
-The five-year observed survival for some cancer types was higher than others, with breast (in females), melanoma of the skin, prostate and uterine cancers having the greatest chance of survival (Table 16).
+Information on survival from cancer for Aboriginal and Torres Strait Islander people is available for the 10 year period 2009-2018 for NSW, Vic, Qld, WA and the NT [26].
+The approximate relative survival for all cancers combined was 55%; meaning just over half of the people diagnosed with cancer had survived for five years or more after their diagnosis.
+The five-year approximate relative survival for Aboriginal and Torres Strait Islander males was lower than for females (52% and 58% respectively).
+The five-year approximate relative survival was highest for bowel cancer (64%) and head and neck cancers (47%) and lowest for lung cancer (13%) and liver cancer (11%) (Table 17).

-Table 16.
-Five-year observed survival (%) for Aboriginal and Torres Strait Islander people for selected cancers, NSW, Vic, Qld, WA and the NT, 2007-2016
+Table 17.
+Five-year approximate relative survival (%) for Aboriginal and Torres Strait Islander people by sex, for selected cancers, NSW, Vic, Qld, WA and the NT, 2009-2018